DrylandEcology/rSW2st/README.md

       `devtools::check(cran = TRUE, env_vars = c(NOT_CRAN = "true"))` or
       `R CMD build . && NOT_CRAN = "true" R CMD check *.tar.gz`
     * Package checks include unit tests, code style, and spelling
-    * Checks will be run on the continuous integration frameworks 'travis' and 'appveyor' when commits are pushed
+    * These checks will be run on the continuous integration frameworks via a workflow in `Github Action` for pull requests
-    * Development/feature branches can only be merged into master if they pass all checks
+    * Development/feature branches can only be merged into main if they pass all checks

 <br>